khpandya/automated-cover-letter/README.md

 ```
 if the job ID is specified as d.

-Enjoy and keep applying, it can be hard but it'll be worth it at the end :)
+Enjoy and keep applying, it can be hard but it'll all be worth it in the end :)